TadaTeruki/fastlem/README.md

 ## The Simulation Process

-fastlem uses Salève model[1] which provides analytical solution of the landscape evolution with SPIM(Stream Power Incision Model) in 2D.
-The algorithm for creating drainage network follows method from Guillaume Cordonnier, Jean Braun, Marie-Paule Cani, Bedrich Benes, Eric Galin, et al.[2].
+fastlem uses the Salève model[1], which provides an analytical solution to landscape evolution with SPIM (Stream Power Incision Model) in 2D.
+The algorithm for creating the drainage network follows the method of Guillaume Cordonnier, Jean Braun, Marie-Paule Cani, Bedrich Benes, Eric Galin, et al[2].

 ### Build a graph